Why did the head of Microsoft Israel step down? | The National

 He is also chairman of Friends of Summit Institute, an "Israeli non-profit organisation dedicated to providing critical services for at-risk children".

-"We accelerated cloud and AI adoption, launched local cloud infrastructure, strengthened our cybersecurity work, and reinforced Microsoft’s role as the strategic platform for startups across Israel," it read in part.
+"We accelerated cloud and AI adoption, launched local cloud infrastructure, strengthened our cybersecurity work, and reinforced Microsoft’s role as the strategic platform for startups across Israel," it read.